-No Data Zero View For Adjustments

-This is the standard setting for no data in journals for the period.
-Current selections are YTD and Periodic.
-Typically, this setting is the same as the Input View for Adjustments setting.
+No Data Zero View For Adjustments: Determines the view when there is no data in journals for the period.
+Can be set to periodic or YTD and typically the setting is the same as the Input View for Adjustments.

-No Data Zero View For NonAdjustments

-This is tied to the data load and is used when there is not data for the period.
+No Data Zero View For NonAdjustments: This is tied to the data load and is used when there is not data for the period.
 The current selections are YTD and Periodic.

-Consolidation View

-This is the standard setting for the view of the consolidation.
-The current selections are YTD and Periodic.
-Typically, the Periodic setting is used especially if work is completed by period.
+Consolidation View: This property determines the standard view of the consolidation and can be set to periodic or YTD.

+- Set to Periodic if work is completed by period.
 However, all numbers are stored as YTD.
-Select YTD to enhance consolidation performance.
+Set to Periodic for Org by Period implementations. - Select YTD to enhance consolidation performance.
 This property can be changed and will update for the next consolidation.